 Helpful tips when installing SharkBite fittings

-Make sure you insert your SharkBite or another kind of fittings all the way.
-Read the manufacturer’s instructions, so you know specifically how har to stick them into the pipe.
+☆ Make sure you insert your SharkBite or other kind of fittings all the way.
+Read the manufacturer’s instructions so you know specifically how far to stick them into the pipe.

-If your pipes are PEX, then you’ll have to use a special insert.
-This insert keeps the pipe from becoming collapsed.
-The good news is that if you’re using SharkBite, the insert is already built into the fittings itself.
+☆ If your pipes are PEX, then you’ll have to use a special insert.
+This insert keeps the pipe from collapsing.
+The good news is that if you’re using SharkBite, the insert is already built into the fitting.

 Once you use SharkBite or another kind of push-fit fittings, you’ll understand why their popularity is increasing with plumbers more and more each day.
 Give them a try.
 You’ll be glad you did.